Inapproximability of Counting Independent Sets in Linear Hypergraphs: Introduction

-On the other hand, there are several recent breakthroughs from the algorithmic side.
-Hermon, Sly and Zhang \cite{HSZ19} first give a Markov-chain-based sampler that outputs an independent set almost uniformly at random in polynomial time when $\Delta\leq c2^{k/2}$ for some absolute constant $c>0$.
-This also yields a fully-polynomial randomised approximation scheme (FPRAS) for the number of independent sets due to a standard sampling-to-counting reduction \cite{JVV86}.
-A later work by Qiu, Wang and Zhang \cite{qiu2022perfect} provide a perfect sampler (i.e., the output distribution is unbiased) which runs in expected polynomial time when $\Delta\leq c2^{k/2}/k$ for some absolute constant $c>0$.
-Very recently, Feng, Guo, Wang, Wang and Yin \cite{FGWWY22} further derandomise the Markov chain Monte Carlo approach and provide a fully-polynomial deterministic approximation scheme (FPTAS) when $\Delta\leq c2^{k/2}/k^2$ for some absolute constant $c>0$.
-All these regimes nearly match the hardness bound.
+This problem was first studied by Bordewich, Dyer and Karpinski \cite{BDK06,BDK08}, where they showed that the straight-forward Markov chain over all independent sets is rapid mixing when $\Delta\leq k-2$.
+This also yields a fully-polynomial randomised approximation scheme (FPRAS) for counting the number of independent sets by the standard counting-to-sampling reductions.
+For more information on such reductions, see for example \cite{JVV86} or \cite{SVV09}.
+The regime on the maximum degree was further improved by Hermon, Sly and Zhang \cite{HSZ19} to $\Delta\leq c\cdot 2^{k/2}$ for some absolute constant $c>0$.
+A later work by Qiu, Wang and Zhang \cite{qiu2022perfect} provided a perfect sampler (i.e., the output distribution is unbiased) which runs in expected polynomial time when $\Delta\leq c\cdot 2^{k/2}/k$ for some absolute constant $c>0$.
+Very recently, Feng, Guo, Wang, Wang and Yin \cite{FGWWY22} further derandomised the Markov chain Monte Carlo approach and provided a fully-polynomial deterministic approximation scheme (FPTAS) when $\Delta\leq c\cdot 2^{k/2}/k^2$ for some absolute constant $c>0$.
+On the other hand, Bez\'{a}kov\'{a}, Galanis, Goldberg, Guo and \v{S}tefankovi\v{c} \cite{BGGGS19} proved that approximating the number of independent sets is intractable when $\Delta\geq 5\cdot 2^{k/2}$ unless $\mathbf{NP}=\mathbf{RP}$.
+These results established a sharp \emph{computational phase transition} for this problem.

-The notion of \emph{linear} hypergraphs (aka. \emph{simple} hypergraphs) also attracts some attention.
-We say a hypergraph has \emph{overlap} $b$, if the intersection of each pair of hyperedges contains at most $b$ vertices.
-The hypergraph is linear if it has overlap $1$.
-The regimes where the above algorithms work go further when the input hypergraph is restricted to be linear.
-That is $\Delta\leq c2^{k}/k^2$ for both FPRAS and perfect sampler, and $\Delta\leq 2^{(1-o(1))k}$ for the FPTAS, established in the same work as above respectively.
-Are these algorithmic regimes asymptotically tight, up to some small factors?
+The notion of \emph{linear} hypergraphs (aka. \emph{simple} hypergraphs) has also attracted some attention.
+A hypergraph is considered linear if the intersection of any two hyperedges contains at most one vertex.
+When the input hypergraph is restricted to be linear, the tractability regime of the aforementioned algorithms can be extended.
+Specifically, the same work mentioned above also established the following regimes: $\Delta\leq c\cdot 2^{k}/k^2$ for both the FPRAS and the perfect sampler, and $\Delta\leq 2^{(1-o(1))k}$ for the FPTAS.
+Under this setting, can we also establish a computational phase transition up to some low-order factors?
 As the main claim of this note, we answer the question affirmatively.
+Our result holds for a larger class of hypergraphs with overlap $b$, where the intersection of any two hyperedges contains at most $b$ vertices. \begin{theorem} For any $k\geq 2$, $1\leq b\leq k/2$ and $\Delta\geq 5\cdot 2^{k-b}+1$, it is $\NP$-hard to approximate the number of independent sets in $k$-uniform hypergraphs with maximum degree at most $\Delta$ and overlap at most $b$. \end{theorem}